qwebltd/wordpress-admin-country-allowlist/README.md

 # Changelog

+= 1.3.0 =
+* When the API usage quota for a given access key is reached, we now only trigger one email instead of triggering for every lookup attempt.

 = 1.2.1 =
 * Added information to the settings page about where to find usage reports.
 * Added a Settings button to the admin panel notice that appears if you haven't yet entered an access key.